Thomas-3D/Front_Decontaminator/README.md

 ## LDO-kit specific parts

-LDO ships longer bed spacers with their V2.4 kits, so the printed parts are higher.
+LDO ships longer bed spacers with their V2.4 kits, the printed parts need to be higher.

+## Changes in printer.cfg

+for my 350(!) build:
+- [stepper_y]
+- ...
+- position_min: -7  # this is where the toolhead touches the front door
+- position_endstop: 350
+- position_max: 350

+[include nozzle_scrub.cfg]
+- modify nozzle_scrub macro

 ## Installation